 \section{Discussion}

 \paragraph{Summary.} This paper's first contribution was a Price of Anarchy analysis of the Quadratic Transfers Mechanism, primarily in the two-alternative setting.
-Prior work had welfare analysis in asymptotic settings with randomly drawn agents.
-But results for such a setting, reminiscent of a ``strategic jury theorem'', left open a question of robust guarantees with arbitrary sets of agents, as we gave in Section \ref{sec:qtm}.
+Prior work analyzed welfare in asymptotic settings with randomly drawn agents.
+But results for such a setting, reminiscent of a ``strategic jury theorem,'' left open a question of robust guarantees with arbitrary sets of agents, as we gave in Section \ref{sec:qtm}.

 The second contribution was to extend the QTM to a case with external welfare impacts of the decisions.
 Many public projects settings involve impacts on non-decisionmakers, such as the climate impacts of a particular policy.
-Section \ref{sec:external-welfare} proposed a practical mechanism for this problem, the Synthetic Players QTM.
-We were able to show strong Price of Anarchy guarantees for a less-practical variant in which the decisionmaker needs to estimate the total values of each alternative.
-It approximately maximizes the welfare of decisionmakers plus externalities of the decision.
+Section \ref{sec:external-welfare} proposed a mechanism for this problem, the Synthetic Players QTM, for which we provided strong Price of Anarchy guarantees.
+In particular, the mechanism approximately maximizes the welfare of decisionmakers plus externalities of the decision.
 We also suggest two variants of the mechanism which could be more practically implemented by the designer.

 The third and main contribution was to propose decisionmaking mechanisms that combine \emph{preference aggregation} with \emph{information aggregation}.
 We model the information aggregation stage as forecasting of the external welfare impacts of the decision.
-By using either prediction markets or wagering mechanisms, we again showed that a less-practical variant of the Synthetic Players QTM with Predictions (SQUAP) has strong Price of Anarchy guarantees.
+By using either prediction markets or wagering mechanisms, we again showed that the the Synthetic Players QTM with Predictions (SQUAP) has strong Price of Anarchy guarantees.
 The importance-weighting technique gave forecasters the same expected payoff for any decision of the mechanism.
 The proper scoring rules enforced penalties for inaccurate predictions, which can only change the final decision with a small probability while causing a prohibitive penalty.